tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

   iface eth0 inet dhcp
   ```

-- apply new network settings (see instructions in parent section)
+- apply new network settings (see instructions in `network` section)

 #### Wi-Fi